-Why consider treatment for personality disorders at Covington Behavioral Health Hospital in St. Tammany Parish
+Why consider treatment for personality disorders at Covington Behavioral Health in St. Tammany Parish

 Personality disorders are unique in their persistent and destructive nature.
 Different personality disorders affect individuals in different ways, but virtually all personality disorders have the potential to severely disrupt an individual’s ability to function well.
 These disorders can interfere with a person’s vocational life, harm work performance, and can result in job loss, long-term unemployment, and severe financial trouble.
 Personality disorders can also cause strain in social and romantic relationships, possibly resulting in separation, divorce, loss of child custody, and social isolation.
 Depending on which personality disorder an individual has, he or she may also be at higher risk of injury due to accidents, sexually transmitted infections, and suicidal thoughts or behavior.
 However, despite these severe negative consequences proper treatment at a hospital or center can make it possible for individuals with personality disorders to learn to manage their symptoms and increase their quality of life.

-Types of personality disorders treatment offered at Covington Behavioral Health Hospital in St. Tammany Parish
+Types of personality disorder treatment offered at Covington Behavioral Health in St. Tammany Parish

-At Covington Behavioral Health Hospital, care for men and women who have been diagnosed with a personality disorder is provided by multidisciplinary teams of talented and dedicated professionals, including psychiatrists, medical psychologists, nurses, nurse practitioners, social workers, counselors, activity therapists, and mental health technicians.
+At Covington Behavioral Health, care for people who have been diagnosed with a personality disorder is provided by multidisciplinary teams of talented and dedicated professionals, including psychiatrists, medical psychologists, nurses, nurse practitioners, social workers, counselors, activity therapists, and mental health technicians.
 Among the members of our center’s staff who have specialized training are our full-time staff dietitian, social workers who are certified in gerontology, and physicians certified in forensic psychiatry and addictionology.

 Medication management: Some individuals with personality disorders may benefit from having certain prescription medications incorporated into their treatment plans at our center.
 Covington patients who meet this description will have the opportunity to meet with our psychiatrist and nursing staff on a regular basis to receive medication management services.